 The city's housing programs help to alleviate poverty conditions by making safe, affordable housing available to low-moderate income homeowners.
 By assisting low-moderate income households toward homeownership, the city contributes to the greater financial well-being and stability of those residents, thereby helping to reduce the overall incidence of poverty.

-This year, one (1) household received assistance with immediate housing needs of an emergency nature.
-Two (2) families were assisted in the rehabilitation of their home to include roofing, electrical, HVAC and window upgrades.
+This year, two (2) households received assistance with immediate housing needs of an emergency nature.
+One (1) family was assisted in the rehabilitation of their home to include roof repairs, plumbing upgrades and floor replacement.
 These activities improved living conditions and lessened the financial strain for these families had they been forced to make repairs without assistance.